jfq3/MiGA-Docker/create-container/miga-cli-add-reference-database.md

 # Add Reference Databases from the Command Line

-Installation of the databases using the command line interface is the same for both a local and cluster installations.
+Installation of the databases using the command line interface is the same for both local and cluster installations.

 Being so much smaller, **Phyla_Lite** takes only a few minutes to install.
 With **MiGA** running, the following command will install it in the default location `~/.miga_db`: